motine/sta/templates/default/docs/README.Drawing.md

 TODO add API docs / include header
 TODO don't forget the functions and constants in sketchbook and misc (e.g. WIDTH)!

+TODO document random (this is part of stdlib.h).

 ## Setup and draw

 the drawing will only be shown on the screen after `draw`.